dedSyn4ps3/SHTpi/README.md

 	./main > /dev/null &

 This will run the program in the background with no debug info displayed to the screen, allowing you to continue using the terminal***

+Also note that it may very well be necessary to slightly adjust values related to calculating proper degrees and relative humidity.
+Most of the sensors can be extremely accurate, but also typically require a period of 'getting burned in' after continuous use to start having more constant readings.
+A simple value adjustment is usually all it takes to offset any margin of error!